Intro to Competition: Part 2

 Competing is a rite of passage with added responsibilities and commitments for both athletes and gym staff.
 Consider the following:

-Muay Thai Ontario Athlete Membership: $65/year.
+Muay Thai Ontario Athlete Membership: est. 70+/year.
 MTO athlete membership allows athletes to compete in sanctioned Muay Thai events in the province for the calendar year.
-The membership also requires medical declaration (for all ages) and blood tests (for athletes over 18 years), the cost of which varies among physicians.
+The membership also requires a medical declaration (for all ages) and blood tests (for athletes over 16 years of age), the cost of which varies among clinics.

-Tournaments: $100+/tournament.
-Unlike most single-show events that do not require fighter registration fees, tournaments are massive events that require additional funding outside of promoters.
+Tournaments: est. $100+/tournament.
+Unlike most single-show events, which do not require fighter registration fees, tournaments are massive events that necessitate additional funding.
 Athletes can choose to compete only in single shows where there are little to no registration costs, but tournaments are also great opportunities to gain experience as they allow for multiple matches within a single weekend.
 However, tournament fees generally go up closer to the final date of registration, and they are the same amount whether you have a single opponent or multiple opponents in your bracket.

 Next